mahesh2019/Training/coding_standards.md

-# what Are Coding Rules and Guidelines?
+# What are coding rules and guidelines?

 Coding rules and guidelines ensure that software is: